 3.1 Terms and definitions

 For the purposes of this document, the terms and definitions given in ISO/IEC 2382, in TR 24772–1, in 9899:2011 and the following apply.
 Other terms are defined where they appear in italic type.

+The following terms are in alphabetical order, with general topics referencing the relevant specific terms.

+3.1.1

 access: An execution-time action, to read or modify the value of an object.

-Where only one of two actions is meant, read or modify.
+Note 1: Where only one of two actions is meant, read or modify.
 Modify includes the case where the new value being stored is the same as the previous value.
-Expressions that are not evaluated do not access objects.
+Expressions that are not evaluated do not access objectsa

+3.1.2

+alignment The requirement that objects of a particular type be located on storage boundaries with addresses that are particular multiples of a byte address.

+3.1.3

-actual argument: The expression in the comma-separated list bounded by the parentheses in a function call expression, or a sequence of preprocessing tokens in the comma-separated list bounded by the parentheses in a function-like macro invocation.
+argument The expression in the comma-separated list bounded by the parentheses in a function call expression, or a sequence of preprocessing tokens in the comma-separated list bounded by the parentheses in a function-like macro invocation

-alignment: The requirement that objects of a particular type be located on storage boundaries with addresses that are particular multiples of a byte address.

-Argument:
+Note 1: Also called actual argument

+Note 2: An argument replaces a formal parameter as the call is realized.

+3.1.4

-behaviour: An external appearance or action.
+behaviour An external appearance or action.

+Note 1: See: implementation-defined behavior, locale-specific behavior, undefined behavior, unspecified behaviour

+3.1.5

-Bit: The unit of data storage in the execution environment large enough to hold an object that may have one of two values.
+bit The unit of data storage in the execution environment large enough to hold an object that may have one of two values.
 It need not be possible to express the address of each individual bit of an object.

-block-structured language: A language that has a syntax for enclosing structures between bracketed keywords, such as an if statement bracketed by if and endif, as in Fortran, or a code section bracketed by BEGIN and END, as in PL/1.

-byte: The addressable unit of data storage large enough to hold any member of the basic character set of the execution environment.
-It is possible to express the address of each individual byte of an object uniquely.
+byte the addressable unit of data storage large enough to hold any member of the basic character set of the execution environment.

+Note 1: It is possible to express the address of each individual byte of an object uniquely.
 A byte is composed of a contiguous sequence of bits, the number of which is implementation-defined.
 The least significant bit is called the low-order bit; the most significant bit is called the high-order bit.

-Character: An abstract member of a set of elements used for the organization, control, or representation of data.
+character An abstract member of a set of elements used for the organization, control, or representation of data.

-comb-structured language: A language that has an ordered set of keywords to define separate sections within a block, analogous to the multiple teeth or prongs in a comb separating sections of the comb.
-For example, in Ada, a block is a 4-pronged comb with keywords declare, begin, exception, end, and the if statement in Ada is a 4-pronged comb with keywords if, then, else, end if.
+Note 6: See: single-byte character, multibyte character, wide character

 correctly rounded result: The representation in the result format that is nearest in value, subject to the current rounding mode, to what the result would be given unlimited range and precision.